adaltas/node-csv-docs/src/md/stringify/options/columns.md

 ## Usage

-The `column` option is expected to be provided as an array where each element map to a record field.
-It is also accepted to define the option as an array.
-It will be converted to an array.
+The `columns` option can be an array of `{ 'key': string, 'header': string }` objects, or an array of column names (strings).

-Once normalised, the final columns option is an array where each element defines each column.
-Columns are themselves defined as an object with the properties:
+As objects, `columns` are defined with the properties:

 * `key` (string)
   Name of property present in the input records; required.
 * `header` (string)
-  Value to be printed in the first header line; to be used conjointly with the `header` option; default to `key`.
+  Value to be printed in the first header line; to be used conjointly with the `header` option; defaults to `key`.

 Here is an [example](https://github.com/adaltas/node-csv/blob/master/packages/csv-stringify/samples/option.columns_array_with_objects.js):